KunalPandey-675/Bubble-Hunt-Frenzy/README.md

 5. **Check Your High Score**: See how you performed and try again to improve.

 ---
-## 🚀 Live Demo
+## 🚀 Live Demo:
-Play the game directly in your browser:
+- Play the game directly in your browser:
 ---
 ## 📚 Technologies Used
 1. **HTML5**: Structure of the game.